BVaduva/event-driven-simulation/README.md

 This project simulates a "Central Dispatcher" (The Player) tasked with managing the integrity of multiple independent Nodes (Agents) under varying stress loads.

 The primary engineering goal was to decouple **Logic** from **Data**.
 Abilities, Stress Events, and Unit Configurations are defined as abstract resources.
-This allows the simulation engine to process arbitrary effects without requiring changes to the source code—a pattern essential for scalable software.
+This allows the simulation engine to process arbitrary effects without requiring changes to the source code.
+A pattern essential for scalable software.

 ---